 Cycle percentage filter (default 10%, range 10-90% or off): Secondary debounce filter, adjusts when buffered shots are allowed.
 Higher values reduce bounce.
-1 blink = off, 10 blinks = 90%.

 Dwell (default 6 ms, range 0.5-25.0 ms): The amount of time the solenoid is energized during each firing cycle.
 Lower is less consistent; higher is less efficient.
 Remember that each blink represents 0.5 milliseconds, so the default of 6.0 milliseconds will blink 12 times.